2019 VC and M&A Forum

 1:30 pm — 6:00 pm

-Join us on Thursday, March 29, at the Revere Hotel in Boston at our “2018 VC and M&A Forum” to listen and learn from several panels of experts, with decades of experience, on a variety of topics surrounding an M&A event and M&A transaction readiness.
-Attendees will hear disparate and unique perspectives from buyer, seller and advisor, to better prepare for the signature event for your company, whether you’re an investor or a senior executive.
+Please join us on Thursday, May 2, at the Revere Hotel in Boston at our “2019 VC and M&A Forum” to listen and learn from several panels of experts, with decades of experience, on a variety of topics surrounding an M&A event and M&A transaction readiness.
+Attendees will hear unique perspectives from bankers, buyers, sellers and advisors, to better prepare for the signature event for your company, whether you are an investor or a senior executive.

 1:30-2:00PM – Check-in